pawarpa/Seattle-Pet-Licenses/README.md

 # SQL Analysis and Visualization: Seattle Pet Licenses

 ## Overview:
 This repository contains the code and documentation for my academic project, where I conducted SQL analysis and visualization of the Seattle Pet Licenses dataset.
-The project aimed to explore and derive meaningful insights from the dataset using tools such as **Alteryx** for data preparation and profiling, **Tableau** for data visualization, and **MySQL** for database management.
+The project aimed to explore and derive meaningful insights from the dataset using tools such as **Alteryx** for data preparation and profiling, **Tableau** and **PowerBI** for data visualization, and **MySQL** for database management.

 ## About the dataset:
 The dataset used is Seattle Pet Licenses, which is provided by the City of Seattle.
 This dataset is a reflection of Seattle's commitment to responsible pet ownership and community welfare.
 Its a comprehensive collection of information that provides valuable insights into the city's pet population.